Walking Away a Winner

 Walking Away a Winner is the ninth studio album by American country music artist, Kathy Mattea.
-It was released on May 17, 1994 via the Mercury/PolyGram labels and contained ten tracks of original material.
+It was released on May 17, 1994, via the Mercury/PolyGram labels and contained ten tracks of original material.
 The album's production featured a pop rock sound that was considered unique from Mattea's previous country-folk albums.
 Its title track was issued as the lead single and became her first top ten hit in several years on the American country chart.
 Three more singles were also commercially-successful and the album sold more than 500,000 copies in the United States.
 Walking Away a Winner received mostly positive reception from critics.
 It also charted on the American country albums and Billboard 200 charts.

 Background

 Kathy Mattea was among country music's most commercially-successful artists during the late eighties and nineties.
 She had an uninterrupted string of top ten and top 20 singles on the North American country charts that exemplified a country folk musical style.
 This helped Mattea win several major industry accolades, including a Grammy Award and four number one singles.
 In 1992, Mattea released the album Lonesome Standard Time, which failed to yield the level of commercial success she previously achieved.
-In addition, she had vocal chord surgery.
+In addition, she had vocal cord surgery.
 The surgery and recovery period caused Mattea to slow down more than she had been used to.
 She changed musical directions and began working alongside a new producer for her next album, Walking Away a Winner.